staug/Damgarou/README.md

 Become richer
 The base is to buy goods in some places, while selling them elsewhere.
 The number of slots a player has is limited ? in order to expand he has to hire some mules or buy some objects (better handbags for example).
 Each good takes x slot - if the player buys huge quantities the quantity can be spread across multiple, but the individual good cannot be split.
+The player may have an heir - if he dies, his "son" will be able to carry on.
+In order to get an heir, he needs to have a house and be married.

 Resources
 Two resources are to be managed:
 ?
 Gold ? this is the basic trading quantity.
 Gold is decreased by taxes (each turn), by salary to allies, when losing battles (paying ranson), or by special events.
 Not being able to pay taxes will trigger bad events.
 Not being able to pay salary will trigger bad events (worst: the ally leaves the player)